 Now what about women cycling?
 A UK study of passing distances showed that wearing a long wig (in order to look like a woman from behind) resulted in drivers leaving 14cm average extra room when passing.
 (Wearing a helmet resulted in 8cm closer passing on average, which is one reason the safety benefits of helmets are entirely unclear.)
 So is cycling safer for women?
 Unfortunately this doesn't follow at all.
 On average women may be given more consideration, but what matters (both for perceived safety and many aspects of actual safety) is not the average behaviour but the most unpleasant or dangerous events.

-A significant fraction of the most threatening events — the 10cm passes, not the 50cm to 1.5m ones — are coming from a tiny fraction of distracted or uncaring/hostile drivers.
+A significant fraction of the most threatening events — the 10cm passes, the yelled abuse — are coming from a tiny fraction of distracted or uncaring/hostile drivers.
 The people who don't notice the bicycle at all won't notice the rider's gender, while some of the hostile drivers may be more likely to take threatening action (or inaction, such as not moving aside at all when overtaking) against a woman if she is perceived as weak and unlikely to respond by escalation.
 Also, extreme misogyny may be rare, but if even 1% of the population is actively hostile specifically to women, that could significantly increase the fraction of drivers who would contemplate deliberately hostile or careless action (or inaction) against a woman cycling.
 A parallel to this is the way women expressing controversial opinions online attract much more aggressive and unpleasant responses than men.
-(Anecdotes: My partner used to be close-passed even with a clearly visible child in a rear seat; another mother at my daughter's nursery had a bus driver pull up next to her and yell death threats.)
+(Anecdotally, the women I know seem to get more abuse from drivers than the men, even when cycling with children.)

 This is a hypothetical explanation, and I'm not sure how it would be tested — very large experiments would be needed to catch a significant number of one-in-a-thousand ultra-close passing events, while non-experimental evidence runs up against sampling issues, with 90+% of women in most of the UK simply not cycling on roads with motor traffic at all — but it would help explain why women disproportionately rate safety as a concern when cycling, or as a reason they don't cycle at all.
 Countries with policies and infrastructure that largely separate motor vehicles from bicycles, and where cycling is perceived as a completely normal everyday activity, manage gender-parity in cycling rates — or, indeed, slightly female-skewed rates.